Welcome, my pretties…

 Tip: We made one batch of this Spooky Sangria where the fruit only soaked for a couple hours, and another one where it chilled overnight.
 I actually preferred the look of the first version (picture above) because the apples stand out more when they haven’t soaked up too much of the red wine color.
 The color contrast is better against the liquid that way.
 If you want more of a gory look to your punch though – soak them overnight in the refrigerator to get the apple faces disturbingly blood-red. 😱

 A Witch Inspired Drink Station

 The other 3 signature drinks were set up on a separate drink station themed around witches and cauldrons and potions!
-An 8×10 drink sign (included in the free printables) invited guests to “pick their potion”…
+An 8×10 drink sign (which is included with the printables and EDITABLE!) invited guests to “pick their potion”…

 The witch-inspired signature drinks were given a fun name for the party (of course!). 😉

 On the Menu:

 Cinnamon Whiskey + Master of Mixes Passionfruit Mixer